 And we’re mentioning this only because we’ve seen it: do not use multiple plugins for the same function, and especially not caching plugins.

 What’s a good limit?
 If you’re building a new store, limit yourself to 20 plugins.
 From our experience, a store with 50 plugins is going to require a lot more resources, and with 70+, you’re looking at a top tier plan just to load it in a decent amount of time, not even counting for traffic.

 We urge you to stop at 40.
 Besides performance, the number of conflicts and maintenance issues that are going to start popping up after that is just not worth it.

 We’ve seen stores that list hundreds of products on the shop and category pages.
 This might even work when your store is without traffic, but it will grind your server CPU to a halt with an increase in visitors.

 Limit your lists to 15-20 products per page.
 Do the same in your admin area.

-Mistake #3: Uploading large unoptimized images
+Mistake #3: Uploading and embedding large unoptimized images

 Don’t upload 5MB images to your store.
 Even large 2500px images can be below 500KB if you optimize and smush them.